123joshna/omdb-movie-explorer/README.md

 Debugging tips
 - If centered overlays or modals appear clipped or off-center, inspect the DOM to confirm the overlay is mounted as a child of `<body>`.
 - Check for elements with `transform`, `filter`, or `perspective` CSS on parent containers — these can create stacking/containment contexts that affect fixed/absolute elements.

-Contributing
-- Fork and create a PR.
-Keep changes focused and add tests for backend logic where appropriate.

 License
 - This project does not include an explicit license file.
 Add a LICENSE if you intend to open-source it.